-QUIZZES AND IN-CLASS WRITING:
+IN-CLASS WRITING:

-Because it is critical that people are well-prepared for class in order for the events we will do in class to work out, I will regularly have you either take a short quiz and/or write for a few minutes in response to the reading you were assigned, and sometimes in response to questions that I have assigned along with your reading.
-MISSED QUIZZES AND WRITING ASSIGNMENTS MAY NOT BE MADE UP, unless you have missed such an assessment for reasons that were fully justifiable and over which you had no control.
+Because it is critical that people are well-prepared for class in order for the activities we will do in class to work out, I will regularly have you write for a few minutes in response to the reading you were assigned, and sometimes in response to questions that I have assigned along with your reading.
+MISSED WRITING ASSIGNMENTS MAY NOT BE MADE UP, unless you have missed such an assessment for reasons that were fully justifiable and over which you had no control.
 (I will be the one who determines whether your circumstance justifies any mercy.)
-However, I will drop one or two of students' lowest scores, including missed assignments, in tabulating their final grade.
+However, I will drop students' two lowest scores, including missed assignments, in tabulating their final grade.

-EXAM:
+PRESENTATIONS: